Meneer-de-Bruin/WCT-API/apis/api-target.rst

 The state of a target is an integer with the following values:
 === ===================
-1     Pending
+abc Pending
-2     Reinstated
+bcd Reinstated
-3     Nominated
+c   Nominated
-4     Rejected
+d   Rejected
-5     Approved
+e   Approved
-6     Cancelled
+f   Cancelled
-7     Completed
+g   Completed
 === ===================

 **sortBy**